mprashant03/CodeAlpha_June/README.md

 # CodeAlpha_June
-Created this repository as an Web Development Intern at CodeAlpha.
+This repository contains all the task given to me as an Web Development Intern at CodeAlpha.